EngageSmart (NYSE:ESMT) Rating Reiterated by 500.com

-500.com reiterated their maintains rating on shares of EngageSmart (NYSE:ESMT – Get Rating) in a research report report published on Friday morning, Benzinga reports.
+EngageSmart (NYSE:ESMT – Get Rating)‘s stock had its “maintains” rating restated by analysts at 500.com in a research report issued on Friday, Benzinga reports.

-Several other research firms have also weighed in on ESMT.
-Citigroup dropped their price target on EngageSmart from $26.00 to $20.00 in a research report on Friday.
-The Goldman Sachs Group dropped their target price on EngageSmart from $24.00 to $21.00 and set a buy rating on the stock in a report on Thursday, April 13th.
-KeyCorp boosted their target price on EngageSmart from $25.00 to $26.00 and gave the stock an overweight rating in a report on Friday, February 10th.
-Deutsche Bank Aktiengesellschaft dropped their target price on EngageSmart from $24.00 to $21.00 in a report on Friday.
-Finally, TheStreet downgraded EngageSmart from a c- rating to a d rating in a report on Monday, March 27th.
-One investment analyst has rated the stock with a hold rating, five have assigned a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of Buy and an average price target of $25.88.
+Several other equities analysts have also commented on the company.
+KeyCorp raised their price objective on EngageSmart from $25.00 to $26.00 and gave the company an “overweight” rating in a research report on Friday, February 10th.
+The Goldman Sachs Group lowered their price objective on EngageSmart from $24.00 to $21.00 and set a “buy” rating for the company in a research report on Thursday, April 13th.
+Needham & Company LLC reissued a “buy” rating and set a $40.00 price objective on shares of EngageSmart in a research report on Monday, March 13th.
+Deutsche Bank Aktiengesellschaft lowered their price target on EngageSmart from $24.00 to $21.00 in a research report on Friday.
+Finally, TheStreet lowered EngageSmart from a “c-” rating to a “d” rating in a research report on Monday, March 27th.
+One research analyst has rated the stock with a hold rating, five have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat, EngageSmart has a consensus rating of “Buy” and an average price target of $25.88.

 EngageSmart Stock Down 1.0 %

-In other news, Director Diego A. Rodriguez sold 3,703 shares of the company’s stock in a transaction on Thursday, March 2nd.
+In other EngageSmart news, CEO Robert Paul Bennett sold 14,000 shares of the business’s stock in a transaction dated Wednesday, April 5th.
+The stock was sold at an average price of $17.25, for a total value of $241,500.00.
+Following the completion of the transaction, the chief executive officer now owns 838,925 shares of the company’s stock, valued at approximately $14,471,456.25.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+In other EngageSmart news, Director Diego A. Rodriguez sold 3,703 shares of the business’s stock in a transaction dated Thursday, March 2nd.
 The stock was sold at an average price of $18.65, for a total transaction of $69,060.95.
-Following the transaction, the director now directly owns 3,853 shares of the company’s stock, valued at $71,858.45.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-In related news, CEO Robert Paul Bennett sold 230,433 shares of the company’s stock in a transaction on Friday, March 3rd.
-The stock was sold at an average price of $18.19, for a total transaction of $4,191,576.27.
-Following the completion of the sale, the chief executive officer now owns 855,330 shares in the company, valued at $15,558,452.70.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, Director Diego A. Rodriguez sold 3,703 shares of the company’s stock in a transaction on Thursday, March 2nd.
-The shares were sold at an average price of $18.65, for a total value of $69,060.95.
-Following the sale, the director now owns 3,853 shares of the company’s stock, valued at approximately $71,858.45.
+Following the completion of the sale, the director now directly owns 3,853 shares in the company, valued at approximately $71,858.45.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CEO Robert Paul Bennett sold 14,000 shares of the business’s stock in a transaction dated Wednesday, April 5th.
+The shares were sold at an average price of $17.25, for a total value of $241,500.00.
+Following the sale, the chief executive officer now owns 838,925 shares of the company’s stock, valued at $14,471,456.25.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 1,284,409 shares of company stock valued at $23,422,353 over the last ninety days.
-2.70% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders sold 1,284,409 shares of company stock valued at $23,422,353.
+2.70% of the stock is owned by insiders.

 About EngageSmart